BonBong/Course-mark-Assignment-6/Course-mark Assignment 6/README.md

 Outcome Analysis
 ----------------

--   The plot and Spearman Correlation test shows that a weak negative inverse correlation (*r* = -0.4) exists between the measured variales.
-A *p* value of 0.08 (which is quite high) inidicates that the null hypothesis may be accepted in this case.
+-   The plot and Pearson Correlation test shows that a fairly strong negative inverse correlation (*r* = -0.6) exists between the measured variales.
+A *p* value of 0.02 (significance taken at p &lt; 0.05) inidicates that the null hypothesis may be rejected in this case.
 -   There is no linear relationship between the variables, as the diagnostic tests show no homoskedasticity or Gaussian distribution of the residuals.
 Both these parameters are required assumptions for a linear regression.
 In addition to theses, a linear trend is not apparent from the plot.
+In light of this contravention of linear regression assumptions, a sigificant p value (0.02) was obtained for regression test performed.
+This suggests that the interest rate is linearly related with house prices.
--   Test statistic (F) = 6.97, degree of freedom =14
+-   Test statistic (t) = -2.6, degree of freedom =14
+-   CONCLUSION:The variables are associated, but a suggested linear relationship is overshadowed by the data contravening some of the assumptions for a regression.